-On the other hand, in the case of transfer of interest in investment corporations and investment trusts, capital gains derived from such transfers are generally subject to corporate or income tax.
+On the other hand, in the case of transfer of interest in investment corporations and investment trusts, capital gains derived from such transfers are generally subject to corporate or income tax

-6.4 What is the tax treatment of (a) resident, (b) non-resident, and (c) pension fund investors in Alternative Investment Funds?
+6.4 What is the local tax treatment of (a) resident, (b) non-resident, and (c) pension fund investors (or any other common investor type) in Alternative Investment Funds?

-1) Investment corporations
+(1) Investment corporations

-- (a) Resident investors - Closed-ended investment corporations tax at the rate of 20.42% and to comprehensive taxation for resident individuals in general.
+- (a) Resident investors - Closed-ended investment corporations

-Dividends of closed-ended investment corporations, i.e. not assuming a refund, are subject to withholding
+Dividends of closed-ended investment corporations, i.e. not assuming a refund, are subject to withholding tax at the rate of 20.42% and to comprehensive taxation for resident individuals in general.